apache/parquet-format/README.md

   There is a desire to gradually rollout PAR3 footers to allow newer readers to take advantage of them, while older readers can still properly parse the file.
 This section outlines a strategy to do this.

-  As backgroud, Thrift structs are always serialized with a 0 trailing byte do delimit there ending.
+  As backgroud, Thrift structs are always serialized with a 0x00 trailing byte to delimit their ending.
-  Therefore for PAR1 written before PAR3 was introduced are always expect the files to have the following trailing 9 bytes [0x00, x, x, x, x, P, A, R, 1] (where x can be any value).
+  Therefore PAR1 files written before PAR3 was introduced should always have a trailing 9 bytes [0x00, x, x, x, x, P, A, R, 1] (where x can be any value).
 We also expect all compliant Thrift parsers to only parse the first available FileMetadata message and stop consuming the stream once read.
   Today, we don't believe that any Parquet readers validate that the entire "length in bytes of file metadata"